-The community of Oak Bay, just to the east of Victoria, is said to be more English than England.
+The community of Oak Bay, just 8 km to the east of Victoria, is said to be more English than England.
 The community has lots of little tea houses, many of which offer “snug tea”, a concoction with amaretto and apricot brandy which was served during prohibition days.
 Willows Beach is the recreational centrepiece of the community, and hosts the annual Tea Party each June.
 North of Willows Beach is Uplands Park and the posh Uplands Estates district, which was once a sheep farm for the Hudson’s Bay Company.

 Oak Bay has two golf courses and two marinas/ yacht clubs, showing its demographic bias.
 There are several boat ramps, and a great beach at Willow Beach and further north along Cadboro Bay.
 There are great sports facilities at U-Vic and at the Oak Bay Recreation Centre.
 For a family diversion, head to Sealand of the Pacific beside the Oak Bay Marina.